Not All Cloud Is Created Equal: Cloud-Native vs Cloud-Based ERP

 It's genuinely accessible anywhere.

 Not just "you can log in remotely if you install this."
-Actually built for mobile, for browser, for different devices, different locations, as a default not an afterthought.
+Built for mobile, for browser, for different devices, different locations, as a default not an afterthought

 Less dependency on internal IT.